 Everton Park State High School has implemented a leadership and futures program (ELF) across Years 7 to 12 to ensure that all students are provided with the knowledge and skills needed to make informed decisions about their futures.
-The program involves a range of learning activities that are relevant to young people and the teaching and learning strategies are supported by resources, guest speakers, camps and guest visits.
+The program involves a range of learning activities that are relevant to young people and the teaching and learning strategies are supported by engaging resources and guest speakers.